Overview: MCP in Cursor

 - Wrong directory name - It must be

-.cursor/mcp.json, not.cursor/mcp.config.jsonorcursor/mcp.json(note the dot). - File not saved - Ensure the file is saved after editing.
+.cursor/mcp.json, not.cursor/mcp.config.json,.cursor/config.json, orcursor/mcp.json(note the leading dot on the directory name). - File not saved - Ensure the file is saved after editing.
+Look for the dot indicator on the file tab.

-- Project not opened from root - If you opened a subfolder, the project root may not have the
+- Project not opened from root - If you opened a subfolder, Cursor looks for

-After creating or editing the config, reload Cursor (Cmd/Ctrl + Shift + P > "Developer: Reload Window").
+After creating or editing the config, reload Cursor: Cmd/Ctrl + Shift + P, then type "Developer: Reload Window" and press Enter.

 Error 3: Tools Not Appearing in Composer

-- Verify the tool count is not 0 - if it is, see our tools not showing guide
+- Verify tool count - If the tool count shows 0, the server is connected but not exposing tools.
+See our tools not showing guide for fixes.

-If your MCP server connects but then drops after a few seconds or minutes:
+If your MCP server connects but then drops after a few seconds or minutes, the server process is likely crashing or being killed.

 MCP server "my-server" disconnected